 Opening Hours: Gates open at 6PM, movie starts at 7PM.

 How to get there: From Whitfords Station, take bus 468 to ‘Whitfords Av After Moolanda Bvd’ bus stop and walk 5-min.
 Alternatively, drive 30-min from Perth Station

 8) Kick some putt at Holey Moley

-Yes, Singapore might have its own Holey Moley, but the experience at Holey Moley Northbridge was an entirely different experience.
+Yes, Singapore might have its own Holey Moley, but the experience at Holey Moley Northbridge was entirely different.
 The mini golf bar kept us entertained with unique pop culture-themed holes, including a kooky Aussie grandma’s apartment and a pool table (which had us using the golf club like a pool cue)!

 With three different courses of nine holes each, you can spend hours just golfing and drinking with friends.
 We loved the loaded hot dogs (~AU$15), crazy-coloured burgers (~AU$17) and huge ‘sharing trophies’ of cocktails (AU$50).

 Also, don’t forget to check out Holey Moley’s daily promo before you order — available most days of the week!